Aspirin and oxycodone

-Do not give this medication to a child or teenager with a fever, flu symptoms, or chicken pox.
-Aspirin can cause Reye's syndrome, a serious and sometimes fatal condition in children.
+Do not give this medicine to a child.
+Using this medicine in a child or teenager with flu symptoms or chickenpox can cause a serious or fatal condition called Reye's syndrome.

 liver or kidney disease;

-problems with your gallbladder, pancreas, or thyroid.
+problems with your gallbladder, pancreas, thyroid, or adrenal gland.

 How should I take aspirin and oxycodone?

-Oxycodone may be habit-forming, even at regular doses.
-Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
-Selling or giving away aspirin and oxycodone is against the law.
+Never share opioid medicine with another person, especially someone with a history of drug abuse or addiction.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medication in a place where others cannot get to it.
+Selling or giving away opioid medicine is against the law.

 Aspirin and oxycodone may be taken with food if it upsets your stomach.

 Do not stop using aspirin and oxycodone suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using aspirin and oxycodone.
+Ask your doctor how to safely stop using this medicine.